Team254/FRC-2018-Public/README.md

 	Contains all autonomous modes.
 Autonomous modes consist of a list of autonomous actions executed in a certain order.

-- com.team254.frc2018.auto.controlboard
+- com.team254.frc2018.controlboard

 	Contains all the code for the different control boards.
 This allows any combination of driver station joysticks, button board, and Xbox Controllers to be used for both driving and operating.
 These are controlled by booleans in `Constants.java`.

+- com.team254.frc2018.lidar

+	Contains classes that are used to communicate with the Slamtec RPLIDAR A2 and to store and process points sent by the lidar.

+- com.team254.frc2018.lidar.icp

+	Contains the algorithms for processing points sent by the lidar.

 - com.team254.frc2018.loops

 	Loops are routines that run periodically on the robot, such as calculating robot pose, processing vision feedback, or updating subsystems.
 All loops implement the `Loop` interface and are handled (started, stopped, added) by the `Looper` class, which runs at 200 Hz.
     The `Robot` class has one main looper, `mEnabledLooper`, that runs all loops when the robot is enabled.

+- com.team254.frc2018.paths

+    Contains the generator for all of the trajectories that the robot drives during autonomous period.

 - com.team254.frc2018.planners

 	Loops are routines that run periodically on the robot, such as calculating robot pose, processing vision feedback, or updating subsystems.
 All loops implement the `Loop` interface and are handled (started, stopped, added) by the `Looper` class, which runs at 200 Hz.
 	The `Robot` class has one main looper, `mEnabledLooper`, that runs all loops when the robot is enabled.

-- com.team254.frc2018.paths

-    Contains the generator for all of the trajectories that the robot drives during autonomous period.

 - com.team254.frc2018.statemachines